Seeed-Studio/wiki-documents/docs/reTerminal-hardware-interfaces-usage.md

 - **Step 7.** Click on the **tick mark** to apply the settings

 <p style="text-align:center;"><img src="https://files.seeedstudio.com/wiki/ReTerminal/screen-apply.png" alt="pir" width="1000" height="auto"></p>

+#### Usage on Buildroot/ Yocto image

+- Hot-plug doesn’t work at the moment.
+This will be updated once it is fixed.
+- So you need to first connect to HDMI display and then turn on reTerminal
+- Note that **arandr** package is not available for Buildroot system image

 ## USB Type-C Port